 It is assumed that the monitoring strategy combines a standard measurement interval (MIntSTD) to monitor all CMs in the network with a frequent measurement interval (MIntFREQ) for CMs that are deemed of interest for further analysis.
-This initial assessment of which CMs need to be examined further and more frequently can be done using the Distortion Metric, the ratio of the aggregate energy that exists in all but the main adaptive equalizer tap to energy in all adaptive equalizer taps, defined as NMTER in Key Metrics Section 6.3.
+This initial assessment of which CMs need to be examined further and more frequently can be done using the distortion metric MTR.